tendy-s/OutDoorly/README.md

 - Michael: My contributions to the project ranged from testing, development, to deployment.
 I am responsible for creating many of the endpoints utilized by the front end such as parks, amenities, and images.
 I also utilized the National Parks API to populate our database and created a lot of documentation for our endpoints.
 In addition I was also responsible for the building and deployment of the application to Render.

 - Babak: I designed both modals for reviews and photos, and I also implemented the functionality of reviews integrated into users.
+Additionally, I was responsible for the integration of both the photos and reviews endpoints which includes posting, deleting and retrieving photos and reviews.
 I worked on the homepage search flow and separating the two different search styles.
-I also integrated openstreetmap on park details, aggregated the review and worked on other general styling.
+I also integrated openstreetmap on park details, aggregated the reviews and worked on the entire applications general styling.